 Your pet must have proof of current vaccination against rabies at least 30 days and not more than 12 months prior to entering Turkmenistan.

 Within 10 days of travel, a Health Certificate for Turkmenistan must be completed.
-Although it is not required, we recommend that a USDA or CFIA licensed veterinarian complete the Rabies Certificate and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If your pet is traveling to Turkmenistan from another country, the Governing Authority in your country responsible for the import and export of animals should endorse the forms for you.
+After issuance, the governing authority in your country responsible for the import and export of animals should endorse the forms.

 Entering Turkmenistan by Air

 Live animals entering Turkmenistan should do so at Ashgabat International Airport in Ashgabat.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to Turkmenistan.
 If your pet is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Pets returning to Turkmenistan are subject to the same passport requirements as those entering for the first time.
 This means that pet owners returning to Turkmenistan should check with their airlines for requirements if your pet cannot return within 10 days.

 Rabbits and birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Turkmenistan.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.